wrld3d/wrld-indoor-maps-api/TUTORIAL.md

 Choose an `id`, `name`, `owner` and `location`, as well as referencing the `levels` that were exported previously.

-The indoor map `id` is arbitrary; choose something that is recognisable to you, such as the name of the building. `name` is a human-readable indoor map name. `owner` should be the name of your company or organisation. `location` should have a `type` of `Point`, and the `coordinates` is a list containing two elements: the latitutde & longitude of the indoor map in degrees.
+The indoor map `id` is arbitrary; choose something that is recognisable to you, such as the name of the building. `name` is a human-readable indoor map name. `owner` should be the name of your company or organisation. `location` should have a `type` of `Point`, and the `coordinates` is a list containing two elements: the longitude & latitude of the indoor map in degrees.

 `levels` is an array of [level](FORMAT.md#level) objects.
 Ensure that each exported indoor map level has a corresponding entry in this array.
 If a floor plan was traced and a level exported, but the `main.json` file does not reference it, the level in question will not be included in the processed indoor map.